Check Printing Options

 Drawbacks

-Some auditors are concerned about blank check stock (positive pay may ameliorate this)
+• Some auditors are concerned about blank check stock (positive pay may help this).

 Sample PrintBoss Checks